Skip to main content

 This year, Artcurial celebrates the 5th edition of Monaco Sculptures, in collaboration with the Société des Bains de Mer.
 The exhibition, which opened in April, features a captivating selection of contemporary artworks, with remarkable pieces from collections around the world.

-Works by César, Arman, Philippe Hiquily, Allen Jones, Berto Lardera and Salvador Dalí bear witness to the career of this art enthusiast.
+A collection of works by César, Arman, Philippe Hiquily, Allen Jones, Berto Lardera and Salvador Dalí testify to this art enthusiast’s career.
 A spectacular Grand Lasso by Jean-Michel Othoniel, from a French collection, also promises to attract the attention of discerning collectors.
 From a Swiss collection, two great American sculptors, Tony Smith and George Rickey, will also be in the spotlight.

 The range of artists featured in the exhibition is vast, and includes major sculptors such as Germaine Richier and André Masson, as well as Bernar Venet, Manolo Valdés, Parvine Curie and works by Victor Vasarely from the Château de Vascoeuil.